dej0608/terranea/_pages/caius-deities.md

 ## Minor Deities

 The worship of minor deities varies from uncommon to problematic depending on the deity.
-While some of these minor deities have niche domains (e.g. Hedenar for smiths and Artificers, Aktia for merchants and gamblers), some are widely considered to be evil and those who worship them are shunned by soceity and must practice their worship in secret.
+While some of these minor deities have acceptable niche domains (e.g. Hedenar for smiths and Artificers, Aktia for merchants and gamblers), some are widely considered to be evil and those who worship them are shunned by society and must practice their worship in secret.

 | Deity | Domain |
 |-------|--------|